theukedge/shortcodes-to-show-or-hide-content/readme.txt

 * Stable public release

 == Upgrade Notice ==

+= 2.1.1 =
+Now allows for onday and offday being the same (show content for one whole day, or a part of a single day, every week, or every month).
+Updated show and hide attributes to on and off, for better uniformity.

 = 2.0 =
 New combined shortcode (`[time-restrict]`) and new shortcode for a repeating show/hide schedule (`[time-restrict-repeat]`) - see plugin page for usage details.
 Old shortcode (`[expires]` and `[showafter]`) will continue to work.